Common Causes For Bad Shooting

 In this article, we'll cover some common ccw mistakes and include some recommendations for how to fix it.

 Not Practicing With Your Concealed Carry Gun Will Lead To Bad Shooting

 Practice with something other than your concealed carry gun?
 That's going to lead to bad shooting.

 As much as nobody likes to do the same ole' thing everyday, plenty of concealed carriers like to mix it up with taking different daily carries.
 And there's absolutely nothing wrong with that.
 Just make sure each weapon you're carrying is one that you've taken the opportunity to extensively practice including the draw from a gun holster.
 It does no good to practice with one set of firearms and carry another.

-Remediation: At the range, take the opportunity to cycle through each concealed carry firearm you anticipate bringing with you in your daily life.
+- Remediation: At the range, take the opportunity to cycle through each concealed carry firearm you anticipate bringing with you in your daily life.
 Make sure you can use the gear you'll actually have on you.

 Maybe for sports cars and fighter jets this is true, but when it comes to taking aim and putting a bullet on target – shooting accuracy matters more than speed.
 While this may seem counter-intuitive in a life or death situation, the fundamentals of good marksmanship never rest.
 And especially in an actual concealed carrier situation – your reflexes are already going to be moving way ahead of your conscious mind.
 It's important to, if given the opportunity, to slow down and focus on shooting accuracy and getting that first shot perfect.

 Instead of focusing on being fast, focus on being efficient firstly and foremostly.
 A number of gunfighters have been attributed with the quote, but the idea is spot on:

 Mistake: “I know what I'm doing and everyone else does, too.”